 When calculating travel costs, research the actual cost of travel to and from the location.
 Airport parking is not an allowable expense under most circumstances.
 Include airfare, mileage, or rental car and fuel expense.
 Apply the appropriate reimbursement rate for mileage where appropriate.
-(See the current IRS allowed rate.)
+Use the US General Services Administration's (GSA) mileage reimbursement rates.

 Include ground transportation after arrival at your destination (e.g., train, subway, taxi, rental car).
-Use the U.S. General Services Administration's (www.gsa.gov) per diem rates to calculate per diem for all domestic travel.
+Use the GSA's per diem rates to calculate per diem for all domestic travel.
 Include lodging, meals, and incidentals.
 If the specific travel location is not available in the GSA information, use the county or state rates assigned.